How much does it cost to drive an electric vehicle in New Brunswick?

 Can all EVs be charged at the eCharge Network charging stations?

 All plug-in EVs sold in North America since 2011 are equipped with a socket compatible with 240-V charging stations available in our network.
 Typically only 100% electric vehicles can charge at the DC Fast Charging stations.

 Where can I get an eCharge Network card?

 You can order your eCharge Network card in the MyAccount section.
 The card will be sent to you by mail.
 The cost of an eCharge Network card is $10 plus tax.
-Once you have ordered your card, you can add credit to the card by depositing money in your account in order to charge your vehicle at an eCharge Network charging station.
+Once you have ordered your card, you can add credits to the card by depositing money in your account in order to charge your vehicle at an eCharge Network charging station.